osakared/grig.midi/README.md

 ## Instructions

-`git submodule init && git submodule update` to get external dependencies.
+To install latest version from haxelib

+`lix install haxelib:grig.midi`

+or

+`haxelib install grig.midi`

+However, note that installing from git won't work (using, e.g., `lix install gitlab:haxe-grig/grig.midi`) will not work when building with hxcpp due to missing submodule.
+Clone the repo and `git submodule init && git submodule update` to get external dependencies, then modify the entry under `haxe_modules` to point to the directory as directed in the lix documentation.

+### c++

 Make sure alsa-dev is installed on your system if you're on linux and building hxcpp version.
 Probably need it for other bindings as well.